Rosuvastatin

 Rosuvastatin is used to lower raised cholesterol.
 Having high cholesterol increases your risk of cardiovascular disease and having a heart attack or stroke.
 Read more about high cholesterol.

-• Cholesterol is a type of lipid that is made by your liver and from the fatty foods that you eat.
+• Cholesterol is a type of lipid made by your liver and from the fatty foods that you eat.
 Everyone has cholesterol and triglycerides in their blood.
-They are fatty substances needed by the body for many things.
+They are needed by your body for many things such as hormone production and brain function.

-• Your body needs some cholesterol but if the amount in your blood gets too high, it can cause small fatty patches called plaques (or atheroma).
+• Your body needs some cholesterol but if the amount in your blood gets too high, it can cause small fatty patches called plaques (or atheroma) to form.

-• Over time, these patches can accumulate and make the blood vessels narrow and stiff (a process called atherosclerosis).
-The narrowing reduces the blood flow through the arteries and can cause heart attack, angina and stroke.
+• Over time, these patches can build up and make your blood vessels narrow and stiff (a process called atherosclerosis).
+The narrowing reduces the blood flow through your arteries and can cause heart attack, angina and stroke.

 • Rosuvastatin helps to reduce atherosclerosis and reduces your risk of having a heart attack or stroke.

-In people with normal cholesterol but at risk of heart disease and stroke
+If you have normal cholesterol but are at risk of heart disease and stroke

 Rosuvastatin can also reduce your chance of heart disease and stroke if you have an increased risk of it, even if your cholesterol levels are normal.

-• When deciding whether you should take a statin or not, your doctor will look at your overall risk of having a heart attack or stroke in the future.
+• When deciding whether you should take a statin or not, your healthcare provider will look at your overall risk of having a heart attack or stroke in the future.

-• They use calculations to work out your individual risk, including information on your age, sex, ethnicity, blood pressure, whether you smoke and if you have diabetes.
+• They use calculations to work out your individual risk, including information about your age, sex, ethnicity, blood pressure, whether you smoke and if you have diabetes.
 Read more about heart risk assessment.

-• If your overall risk of having a heart attack or stroke is high, regardless of your cholesterol level, a statin may be recommended.
-This is because even if the amount of cholesterol in your blood is normal according to the numbers on your blood test results, there may already be plaque present in your arteries that indicates you’re at risk of cardiovascular disease.
+• If your overall risk of having a heart attack or stroke is high, even if your cholesterol level is normal, a statin may be recommended.
+This is because even if the amount of cholesterol in your blood is normal, there may already be fatty plaques in your arteries which increases your risk of cardiovascular disease.

-• Note: Taking a statin, such as rosuvastatin is just one factor in reducing your risk of cardiovascular disease.
-Making lifestyle changes including eating a healthy diet, staying active, keeping a healthy weight, drinking less alcohol, and not smoking can also reduce your risk of cardiovascular disease.
+Note: Taking a statin, such as rosuvastatin is just one way to reduce your risk of cardiovascular disease.
+Making lifestyle changes including eating a healthy diet, staying active, staying at a healthy weight, drinking less alcohol, and not smoking can also reduce your risk of cardiovascular disease.

 After a heart attack or stroke

-Rosuvastatin is used after a heart attack or stroke to lower the risk of another heart attack or stroke.
-Statins also reduce the lipid content of fatty patches and stabilise them, when started early following a heart attack.
+Rosuvastatin is used after a heart attack or stroke to lower your risk of having another heart attack or stroke.
+When they're started soon after a heart attack, statins also reduce the lipid content of fatty plaques and stabilise them.
 This also help reduce your chance of having another heart attack.

 Funding of rosuvastatin